Chart Color Schemes

 Infrastructure

-Mittagong has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally
+Mittagong has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eleven projects likely to impact the area.
-Key projects include the Bowral Sewage Treatment Plant Upgrade, Bowral and District Hospital Redevelopment - Stage 2, Retford Farm Stormwater Detention Basin, and Maeve Bowral.
-The following list details those most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
+These include the Bowral Sewage Treatment Plant Upgrade, Bowral and District Hospital Redevelopment - Stage 2, Retford Farm Stormwater Detention Basin, and Maeve Bowral.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.